JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_01/operators.md

 ## Updating operators

 Every binary arithmetic operator also has an updating version that assigns the result of the operation back into its left operand.
-The updating version of the binary operator is formed by placing a `=` immediately after the operator.
+The updating version of the binary operator is formed by placing a `=` symbol immediately after the operator.
 For example, writing `x += 3` is equivalent to writing `x = x + 3`:

 ```@repl
 x = 1